micro-manager/micro-manager.github.io/_pages/Building_MM_on_Windows.md

 (Redistributable, Runtime, Express, Compilers, Service Pack, Tools for Office Runtime), and start over.' %}

-{% include Note text="It is also possible that installation of the Windows SDK can fail (even if you don't have VS2010 installed) if you have a newer version of '''Microsoft Visual C++ 2010 Redistributable''' than the version that the SDK installer tries to install (which is 10.0.30319).
+{% include notice icon="info" content="It is also possible that installation of the Windows SDK can fail (even if you don't have VS2010 installed) if you have a newer version of '''Microsoft Visual C++ 2010 Redistributable''' than the version that the SDK installer tries to install (which is 10.0.30319).
 The VC++ Redistributable is installed by various programs, including Micro-Manager). " %}

-{% include Note text='If the SDK installation fails with **Fatal error during installation**, you may need to first uninstall the VS2010 redistributables (x86 and x64), uninstall the broken 7.1 SDK install, reinstall the 7.1 SDK and untick "Visual C++ compilers" from the list as
+{% include notice icon="info" content='If the SDK installation fails with **Fatal error during installation**, you may need to first uninstall the VS2010 redistributables (x86 and x64), uninstall the broken 7.1 SDK install, reinstall the 7.1 SDK and untick "Visual C++ compilers" from the list as